bthompson511/SPEC-Lab/README.md

 Some notes about the included files:
 1. File paths have been ommitted from the script for reasons of privacy and security.
 2. You may notice the use of an appendids() function in some of these scripts.
 This is a SPEC Lab-specific function used to append commonly used international relations country identifier codes to the data set.
-It's release as a publicly available package is in the works.
+Its release as a publicly available package is in the works.